By Cleve C. Barkley

 Withdrawing to Fight in the Bulge

 At dusk the battalions surrounding Wahlerscheid received varied amounts of artillery and mortar fire while repelling several spirited counterattacks, but the Manchus refused to yield.
-However, their conquest was to be a pyrrhic victory.
+However, the battle of Wahlerscheid Crossroads was to be a pyrrhic victory.

 Alarming reports flashed from the south.
 “Heavy enemy bombardment pounding the entire Ardennes sector; numerous penetrations by strong infantry and armored forces all across the front.”
 Chaos and mayhem gripped the soldiers manning the thinly held “Ghost Front.”
 The Battle of the Bulge was upon them.